 - Q2.
-Will the work reports published by candidates who are serving council members (e.g. Legislative Council member, District Council member, etc.) be regarded as election advertisements? - A2.
-Under section 107(4) of the Electoral Affairs Commission (Electoral Procedure) (Election Committee) Regulation (Cap.
-541I), a document published by a candidate during an election period that gives details of the work done by the candidate in the capacity of a member of the Legislative Council, a member of a District Council, a member of the Heung Yee Kuk, a Rural Representative, etc. is also regarded as an election advertisement.
+Will the work report published by a serving council member be regarded as an election advertisement? - A2.
+Under section 104(4) of the Electoral Affairs Commission (Electoral Procedure) (Legislative Council) Regulation (Cap.
+541D), a document published by a candidate during an election period that gives details of the work done by the candidate in the capacity of a council member is also regarded as an election advertisement.

-If the person publishes a document before he/she submits his/her nomination form or publicly declares his/her intention to stand as a candidate that gives details of his/her work done by him/her in such capacities without promoting or prejudicing the election of a candidate or candidates at the election, the document will not be regarded as an election advertisement.
+If a serving council member publishes a document before he/she submits his/her nomination form or publicly declares his/her intention to stand as a candidate that gives details of his/her work done by him/her in his/her capacity of a council member without promoting or prejudicing the election of a candidate or candidates at the election, the document will not be regarded as an election advertisement.
 On such basis, the expenditure incurred in the publication of such a document would not be counted as election expenses.

 - Q3.
 A chairperson of an owner's corporation is a candidate.
 If the owner's corporation publishes notices containing the chairperson's name (e.g. ordinary notice or debit note) during the election period, will these notices be regarded as election advertisements? - A3.
-An election advertisement means any publication published for the purpose of promoting or prejudicing the election of a candidate or candidates at the election.
+An "election advertisement" means any publication published for the purpose of promoting or prejudicing the election of a candidate or candidates at the election.
 Any thing or material published by any organisation, including political organisation, professional or trade organisation, owners' corporation, mutual aid committee, tenants' association, owners' committee, etc. which advertises its political platform or services with reference to candidate (irrespective of whether or not the candidate concerned is its office-bearer or member) during or even before the election period by name or photograph or other information may be regarded as election advertisement put up by, or on behalf of, or on account of, the candidate.
 The expenses of advertisement may be regarded as election expenses incurred by or on behalf of the candidate.
 It is therefore a prudent step for the relevant organisations to suspend such advertising activities.
 However, if the material published by the organisation concerned (as opposed to by the candidate himself/herself) advertises only a particular activity, which:

-- (a) is organised from time to time either as part of the organisation's normal functions, and/or according to the local tradition; - (b) is not related to the election; and - (c) does not explicitly or implicitly promote or prejudice the election of any candidate in the election, then the appearance in the published material of the name and/or photograph of a candidate who is involved in organising the activity will not be regarded as an election advertisement.
+- (a) is organised from time to time either as part of the organisation's normal functions, and/or according to the local tradition; - (b) is not related to the election; and - (c) does not explicitly or implicitly promote or prejudice the election of a candidate in the election, then the appearance in the published material of the name and/or photograph of a candidate who is involved in organising the activity will not be regarded as an election advertisement.